raotnameh/Robust_ASR/cv/README.md

-# Commonvoice Data Normalisation For ASR
+# Commonvoice Data and Data Normalisation For ASR

-This branch can be utilized to create normalized CSVs for the common voice datasets.
+This directory contains csv data for [Commonvoice](https://commonvoice.mozilla.org/en/datasets) and python files for data preprocessing for commonvoice.

 The branch contains 4 python files which can be utilised to create these CSVs.